-- 1. All personnel handling the ballots will be deputized. - 2.
-The Board of Elections intends to begin the Voting Machine pre-canvass process as early as 9:00 a.m. on the day following Election Day at the Board of Elections ballot processing facility, 11311 Roosevelt Blvd. - 3.
+- 1. In order to efficiently process these ballots, the Board hereby deputizes its staff, including temporary employees, handling the ballots to perform the following actions. - 2.
+The Board of Elections intends to begin the voting machine pre-computation-and-canvass process as early as 9:00 a.m. on the day following Election Day at the Board of Elections ballot processing facility, 11311 Roosevelt Blvd. - 3.
 Hopper sacks will be unloaded hoppers laid out, seal cards placed on top, and provisional ballot envelopes placed in boxes. - 4.
-Board staff will verify seals. - 5.
-Board staff will prepare the ballots for the Pre-Canvass and Canvass: - a.
+Staff will verify seals. - 5.
+Staff will prepare the ballots for pre-canvassing and the Canvass: - a.
 Staff will break seals using wire cutters and remove ExpressVote XL paper ballots. - b.
 Ballots will be hand shuffled with at least six cuts to ensure a proper randomization of ballots. - c.
 Rubber bands will be placed around each stack of ballots. - d.
 The ward and division card will be removed from the hopper and placed under the rubber band. - e.
 Repeat for all hoppers in a division, place all bundles of ballots for a division into a bag, place bag in designated box for that ward. - 6.
-Ballots will be securely stored until the Canvass. - 7.
+Ballots will be securely stored until the Computation and Canvass. - 7.
 Philadelphia Police will assign a detail to guard the ballots.